-Mike Tyson has been banned from visiting New Zealand
+Mike Tyson banned from making first visit to New Zealand

 The former world heavyweight boxing champion had been booked as the headline act at the Day of Champions Event in Auckland next month.

 Under New Zealand law, anyone who has served more than five years in prison is automatically forbidden entry to the country, unless a special waiver is granted.